pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

 **Note**: Sub-task 3 (Linux Fundamentals) is maintained in a separate file to ensure modular access and streamlined reading.

 ---
-### **4.Networing Basics**:
----
+### **4.Networking Basic Behaviour
- *OSI Model Layers And Functions:
+ **OSI Model Layers And Functions**:

 The OSI (Open Systems Interconnection) Model is a set of rules that explains how different computer systems communicate over a network.
 The OSI Model was developed by the International Organisation for Standardisation (ISO).
-The OSI Model consists of 7 layers, and each layer has specific functions and responsibilities.
+The OSI Model comprises seven layers, each with specific functions and responsibilities.
 This layered approach makes it easier for different devices and technologies to work together.

  ![OSI Model](https://github.com/pranayvasanth/ApexPlantes-Internship/blob/main/OSI_Model.jpg?raw=1)

 ## **Layer 1: Physical Layer** :
---

 The lowest layer of the OSI reference model is the Physical Layer.
 It is responsible for the actual physical connection between the devices.
 The physical layer contains information in the form of bits.

  * The Physical Layer is responsible for transmitting individual bits from one node to the next.
  * When receiving data, this layer will get the signal received and convert it into 0s and 1s and send them to the Data Link layer, which will put the frame back together.

+## **Layer 2: Data Link Layer (DLL) ** :

+The data link layer is responsible for the node-to-node delivery of the message.
+The main function of this layer is to make sure data transfer is error-free from one node to another, over the physical layer.

+* When a packet arrives in a network, it is the responsibility of the DLL to transmit it to the Host using its MAC address.
+* A packet in the Data Link layer is referred to as Frame.
+Switches and Bridges are common Data Link Layer devices.
+* The packet received from the Network layer is further divided into frames depending on the frame size of the NIC (Network Interface Card).
+DLL also encapsulates the       Sender and Receiver’s MAC addresses in the header.
+* The Receiver’s MAC address is obtained by placing an ARP (Address Resolution Protocol) request onto the wire asking, "Who has that IP address?" and the destination host will reply with its MAC address.

+**Sublayers of Data Link Layer** :

+* Logical Link Control (LLC)

+* Media Access Control (MAC)